 Situated on the Upper Chesapeake Bay along Dundee and Saltpeter Creeks, Marshy Point offers stands of old and young forest, open meadows, freshwater wetlands, and a web of tidal creeks and marshes for visitors to enjoy and explore.
 In combination with adjacent state and federal land, Marshy Point is part of a natural preserve encompassing more than 3,000 acres.

-Today, Marshy Point Park features over eight miles of hiking trails, two self-guided nature trails, a canoe launch and pier, a wildlife observation platform, a community garden, and a butterfly garden.
+Today, Marshy Point Park features over eight miles of hiking trails, two self-guided nature trails, a canoe/kayak launch and pier, a wildlife observation platform, a community garden, and a butterfly garden.

-The Nature Center is open from 9 am to 5 pm every day (except holidays), and the park is open from 9am to sunset every day.
+The Nature Center is open from 9 am to 5 pm every day (except holidays), and the park is open from sunrise to sunset daily.
 There are a variety of exhibits and activities to check out around the Nature Center, and staff members are happy to answer any questions.

 Native Wildlife

-Marshy Point Nature Center is home to more than 50 different species of native wildlife.
-Most of these animals are under human care because they would not survive in the wild, while others cannot be released due to local and federal rules and regulations.
+Marshy Point Nature Center is home to more than 50 different native wildlife species.
+Most of these animals are under human care because they would not survive in the wild (as determined by licensed rehabilitators and wildlife experts), while others cannot be released due to local and federal rules and regulations.
 Our animal ambassador group includes mammals, birds, reptiles, amphibians, and insects.
 Visitor favorites include diamondback terrapins, several species of snakes, and our barred owl.
-The best way to learn more about our local wildlife is to stop by the Center, ask a naturalist, and have an up-close encounter with one of our animal ambassadors.
+The best way to learn more about our local wildlife is to stop by the Center and see our animal ambassadors in person.

 Chesapeake Nature Discovery Play Space